QuattroMusic/6502-Simulator/README.md

 ├───────────────┤
 │    Seconds    │ 0x2787
 ├───────────────┤
+│   Milli (LO)  │ 0x2788
-│ Milliseconds  │ 0x2788 & 0x2789
+│   Milli (HI)  │ 0x2789
 ├───────────────┤
-│               │ 0x278A
+│    Keyboard   │ 0x278A
+├───────────────┤
+│    Mouse X    │ 0x278B
+├───────────────┤
+│    Mouse Y    │ 0x278C
+├───────────────┤
+│  Mouse Input  │ 0x278D
+├───────────────┤
+│               │ 0x278E
 │      RAM      │
 │               │ 0x7FFF
 └───────────────┘
 ```

-The Year and the Milliseconds section is stored as little-endian (see programmers model)
+The year and the milliseconds data is stored as little-endian,

-Note: you can use the display space as RAM storage without any problem, but not the input and date space.
+as stated in the picture above.

+If more RAM is needed, the display space could be used without any problem.
+The date and the input section cannot be used for this purpose.

-The keyboard input only works when the display is open
+The keyboard input only works when the code editor is not focused.

+The time control byte is used to precisely read the time.
+When that byte is set to 0x02, the data is ready to be read.
+The user must then write 0x01 to that address, so, the engine won't
+update the data.
+After reading it, the user must to clear the first bit (write 0x00 is
+suggested), so, the engine will update the data and write 0x02 again.

 ### Programmers Model
-At the beginning of the exectution, the 6502 will read the data at the address `0xFFFC` and `0xFFFD` (RES Vector).
+When the play button is pressed, the 6502 will read the data in the address `0xFFFC` and `0xFFFD` (RES Vector).
 The resulted address will give the entry point of your program (see examples or the minimal code).

 Multiple byte data is stored in little-endian, so, the address `0x1234` will be stored the RAM as `0x34` and `0x12`

-The 6502 features 3 general purpose 8b registers, called `A` (accumulator), `X` and `Y`.
+The 6502 features 3 general purpose 8 bit registers, called `A` (accumulator), `X` and `Y`.
-Then there's the 16b `PC` (Program Counter) used to point at the instruction in the ROM,
+The Program Counter is a 16 bit register, called `PC`, used to point at the instruction in the ROM.
+There are also two more 8 bit registers, the `S` and `P` registers, which they are used to
-an 8b register `S`, which points to the next free slot in the stack (0xFF at startup, downwards)
+point to the next free slot in the stack (0xFF at startup, downwards) and to contain
-and the 8b `P` reg, which includes the flags used for comparisons and branching.
+the flags used for comparisongs and branching, respectively.

 ```
    MSB                             LSB